Set up your first 25 players for free https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 • Draft teams on the app

 Yes, SkillShark can be used for basketball evaluations across various skill levels, from youth players to professionals.
-Coaches can adapt the assessment criteria and templates to suit the developmental stage of the players they are working with.
+Coaches are able to modify the assessment criteria and templates according to the developmental stage of their players.

 You can measure basketball players on skills such as: